spatineo/seaheat/public/manual.md

 ### Bottom temperature layer

 The bottom temperature layer shows data from long term sea heat forecasts.
 The layer reflects the chosen scenario and function selections.
 The layer also features a time dimension selector that you can use to choose for which month of year you want to visualise sea bottom temperature.
-Please disregard the year, day and time information shown in the dimension selector.
-The data shows projections for different months over a longer period.

 ![Dimension selection in the bottom temperature layer](manual/bottomtemp.png)